etijskens/et-micc/tutorials/TUTORIAL-1.rst

 The basic commands for these tools are covered in these tutorials.

+.. _micc-setup:

 1.0 Micc setup
 --------------

 Before micc can be used it must be setup to specify some preferences.
 Most entries have sensible default entries, but your name, email address and github user name have to be provided by you, if they are to make any sense, obviously.
-The github username is needed if you want to be able to push your commits to github.
+The github username is needed if you want to be able to push your commits to github (see :ref:`tutorial-4` for details).

 Run ``micc setup`` to set the preferences::

     > micc setup